-Austin, Texas is a vibrant city located in the southern part of the United States.
+Austin, Texas is a vibrant city and state capital located in the southern part of the United States.
 The city is divided by the Colorado River and offers a plethora of fun activities from shopping to kayaking, hiking, and biking.
 The city is also known as the “live music capital of the world” and is one of the best places to discover emerging American artists and catch legendary shows.

 Austin has also made its mark on the culinary scene with world-famous restaurants from BBQ joints to Tex-Mex infusions.
 Wherever you stay in Austin, be sure to try migas, breakfast tacos, and schedule in a weekend brunch.